Single asset wind production

 Model building definition¶

 Go to the Model Building Definition screen in the panel on the left.
 Click "Add New Definition" and fill in the desired definition name.
 In this demo, the MBD is called Wind_single day-ahead.
 In the next screen, select the dataset that was previously uploaded (Wind_single).

 In step 2, define the desired forecasting scenario.
 In this example, the model is used each day at 12:00.
 Therefore, leave all Weekdays ranges checked on.
 Then, set Hour ranges to 12 and leave Minutes ranges and Seconds ranges at 00.
-Look into the section about the Cron notation for more details.
+See the Cron notation section for more details.
 Since forecasts are to be made starting one sample ahead until the end of the next day, set "Forecast from" to Sample with offset 1 and set "Forecast to" to Day with offset 1.
-Look into the section about the relative time notation to learn more about this.
+See the Relative time notation section to learn more about this notation.